 The temporomandibular joints connect the skull to the lower jaw.
 These joints facilitate the movement required for eating and speaking.
 However, they can become tense when they cannot function properly.
 Temporomandibular joint disorder, or TMJ, creates discomfort, jaw pain, and muscle tension when the temporomandibular joints are injured or non-functioning.

 Dr. Gray Bailey treats temporomandibular joint disorders in Prairieville, LA.
-He helps patients restore the smile and eliminate pain or soreness in the jaw joints.
+He helps patients restore their smile and eliminate pain or soreness in the jaw joints.
 Crooked teeth, overcrowding, jaw structure problems, stress, and dental trauma are all common causes of TMJ.
-If you have any of these dental issues, you may be more prone to developing TMJ.
+If you have any of these dental issues, you may be more prone to developing TMJ-related issues.

 What Are the Symptoms of TMJ Disorders?